 Obtaining personal finance for home improvements may be difficult if you only consider an unsecured loan.
 But is this sensible?
 Home improvements should add significant value to your home.
 Not only will a well-executed home improvement enhance your home and increase the enjoyment you derive from living there, but it will also prove a good long term investment.

-Financial advisors will therefore recommend that homeowners consider raising finance by:
+Financial advisers will therefore recommend that homeowners consider raising finance by:

 - Remortgaging, providing you do not surrender an attractive mortgage deal